philipqnguyen/tdd_demo/README.md

   * Everything passes =)

 21. To prove that everything works, in the terminal run `RAILS_ENV=test rails s` and then navigate to localhost:3000/todos

-## As a user, I want to create a new Todo item, so that I can continue to use it.